Europe may shift back to coal as Russia turns down gas flows

 Russia on Monday repeated its earlier criticism that Europe had only itself to blame after the West imposed sanctions in response to Moscow’s invasion of Ukraine, a gas transit route to Europe as well as a major wheat exporter.

-The Dutch front-month gas contract , the European benchmark, was trading around 124 euros ($130) per megawatt hour (MWh) on Monday, down from this year’s peak of 335 euros but still up more than 300% on its level a year ago, before prices started rocketing.
+The Dutch front-month gas contract, the European benchmark, was trading around 124 euros ($130) per megawatt hour (MWh) on Monday, down from this year’s peak of 335 euros but still up more than 300% on its level a year ago.

 FILLING INVENTORIES SLOWLY

-The CEO of Germany’s largest power producer RWE, Markus Krebber, said power prices could take three to five years to fall back to lower levels.
+Markus Krebber, CEO of Germany’s largest power producer RWE, said power prices could take three to five years to fall back to lower levels.

 Russian gas flows to Germany through the Nord Stream 1 pipeline, the main route supplying Europe’s biggest economy, were still running at about 40% of capacity on Monday, even though they had edged up from the start of last week.